akserikawa/golang-docker-http-server/README.md

-HTTP Web Server skeleton using Golang + Docker
+# HTTP Web Server skeleton using Golang + Docker

-HTTP web server skeleton using Go in a Docker container with hot-reload features for fast development! :)
+### with hot-reload features for fast development! :)

 Try it out!
 (You need Docker installed)